dispatchrun/net/README.md

 ## Dialing

-The library will automatically configure the default HTTP transport to use the `Dial` function from this library.
+The library will automatically configure the default HTTP transport to use the `Dial` function from this library

 To make outbound HTTP connections you just need the following import somewhere:

 ```go
 import _ "github.com/stealthrocket/net"